-

 - A doubt is made by turning the doubted card face up (= the bamboo pole is brought near the fire and measured).

-- Otherwise, the doubter gets the fire spot reward, and gets to start a new fire (by playing any card face up).
+- If the bamboo was too short (= not what promised) the doubter is rewarded with a fire spot, and gets to start a new fire (by playing any card face up).

 - Note.
 If needed, you can count the required number from the fire: from the last (non-joker) face up card + 1 for each face down card above.